angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 It does the same thing as the other piles, but it doesn't use LED.

-Due to the fact that we only need to be making 4 mana each time we loop doomsday to eventually cast Tendrils, the pile can be altered to fit in a discard spell or bounce spell.
+Due to the fact that we only need to be making 4 mana each time we loop Doomsday to eventually cast Tendrils, the pile can be altered to fit in a discard spell or bounce spell.